Heavy metals in welders' urine

 Heavy metals in urine of welders.
 Urine test consisting of :

 Examination of a large group of welders found elevated levels of metals such as arsenic, nickel, zinc, chromium, copper, barium and iron in the urine of several employees.
 The company doctor found data on the health effects of exposure to arsenic, nickel and chromium, but not iron, copper, barium and zinc.
-He asked for advice, as the company's management was concerned.
+He asked for advice because the company's management was concerned.
 What could he report to employees and management?

 Copper, zinc and iron are essential elements for the body that are mainly absorbed through diet.
 In specific metabolic diseases, accumulation of, for example, iron and copper has been described but this is not related to occupational exposure.
-The elements are only harmful if they fall on your head as a zinc, iron or copper container, according to our toxicologist.
+The elements are harmful only if they fall on your head as a zinc, iron or copper container, according to our toxicologist.

-Biomonitoring of lead should be in the blood: elevation of lead in the urine indicates exposure to organic lead.
-Biomonitoring of chromium (Cr) and nickel (Ni) in the urine may be useful in stainless steel welders.
+Biomonitoring of lead should be done in the blood: elevation of lead in the urine indicates exposure to organic lead.
+Biomonitoring of chromium (Cr) and nickel (Ni) in urine may be useful in stainless steel welders.

-Determination is difficult due to the high risk of contamination and must be done by a laboratory accredited for these determinations.
+Determination is difficult due to the high risk of contamination and should be done by a laboratory accredited for these determinations.
 For correction, the concentration should be calculated as micrograms/gram of creatinine.
 Reference values for chromium: normal < 1 µg/g creat for stainless steel welders up to 100 µg/g creat Reference value for nickel < 3 µg/g creat.

-Source: G.van der Laan, R.F.M.HerberLiterature
+Source: G.van der Laan, R.F.M.Herber

 Grant HG McMillan: Welding, fumes and inhalation fevers in: PJ Baxter, PH Adams, TC Aw, A Cockroft, JM Harrington, editors.
 Hunters diseases of occupations 9th edition.
 Arnold, London, 2000.

 Bos RP, Boogaard PJ, Herber RFM, Kort WLAM de, Monster AC, Pal TM.
-Biomonitoring, an indispensable occupational health tool, part 1 definition and objective.
-TBV 1998:4: 103-9Zschiesche
+Biomonitoring, an indispensable occupational health and safety tool, part 1 definition of concepts and objective.
+TBV 1998:4: 103-9

 Zschiesche W, Schaller KH, Weltie D. Exposure to barium compounds: an interventional study in arc welders.
 Int Arch Occup Environ Hlth 1992:64: 12-23